Calasanz Institute for Right to Education

 - promote the Christian vision of education in the definition of educational policies;

-- promote research and publication on education in general, and on Christian education and calasanctian one in particular.
+- promote research and publication on education in general, and on Christian education in particular.

 BLAS in Africa is the acronym of ‘Bring Light and Smile In Africa’ and is an association for the promotion and protection of the right to education for all.